Emmanuel Zulu

 Emmanuel Zulu (born 3 January 1981) is a Zambian footballer.

 International competition

-Zulu represented Zambia at the 1999 FIFA World Youth Championship as well as in 2002 FIFA World Cup Qualifiers against Togo and Botswana.
+Zulu represented Zambia at the 1999 FIFA World Youth Championship as well as at senior level in 2002 FIFA World Cup Qualifiers against Togo and Botswana.

 Professional competition

 Zulu played from 2002 to 2003 with Perak FA of the Malaysian Super League but was released prior to the 2007 season.
 He has also played professionally with Supersport United FC in South Africa but had his contract terminated "mainly for excessive beer drinking and indiscipline".